arkon108/AD2317/sections/Collaboration.md

 Why use Github to write a novel?
 ----------------------------------------------------------
 It's not a first novel written on GitHub, but since GitHub is a _code repository_ it still might seem odd, especially to non-programmers.
 As a software engineer, I find git and other versioning systems indispensable in professional work.
 They make collaboration on complex codebases possible, and provide many other advantages.
-All of which can be applicable to many other works which may, or may not be collaborative, such as book, for example 🤓
+All of which can be applicable to many other works which may, or may not be collaborative, such as a book, for example 🤓

 ### Other reasons in no particular order ###